prometheus/prometheus/docs/configuration/configuration.md

 # Cannot be used at the same time as basic_auth, authorization, oauth2, sigv4 or azuread.
 # To use the default credentials from the Google Cloud SDK, use `google_iam: {}`.
 google_iam:
-  # Service account key with monitoring write permessions.
+  # Service account key with monitoring write permissions.
   credentials_file: <file_name>

 # Configures the remote write request's TLS settings.